Braunstetter/localized-routes/README.md

 You're done!
 Your blanc routes are getting redirected to localized ones.

+If a route contains an unsupported `_locale` string it is getting redirected to the default locale.

 > This bundle can certainly be improved.
 > If you have any questions and/or suggestions for improvements.
 Don't be afraid to create a new issue or submit a PR.